opensciencearchive/oeps/template.md

 # Open Issues

-While an OEP is in draft status, list any unresolved questions or implementation considerations here.
+While an OEP is in ideation or discussion, list any unresolved questions or implementation considerations here.